KKrishna11/MindGenAI/README.md

 2. Seamless Integration:
 Our platform seamlessly integrates with various APIs, including OpenAI, YouTube, and Stripe, providing a comprehensive and feature-rich learning experience
+3. User-Centric Design
+MindGen AI prioritizes user experience, offering an intuitive interface for easy navigation and a delightful learning journey.

 ## Getting Started